The product · for Diagnostic Imaging

 On a typical independent Diagnostic Imaging inspection, the inspector looks at:

-- Safeguarding.
+• Safeguarding.
 Looking for sonographers + radiographers raising concerns surfaced during scan, with clinical radiologist review on suspected non-accidental injury imaging.
-Verivius's safeguarding lifecycle covers concern → consultant review → referral → outcome.
+Verivius's safeguarding lifecycle covers concern to consultant review to referral to outcome.

 None of this is unique to Verivius.
 These are the questions CQC inspectors ask of every independent imaging provider.
 The IR(ME)R + MRI safety + incidental findings combination is the most-asked surface; Verivius makes the evidence for each one filter away on a screen.

-If you run an independent sonographer practice, a baby scan service or a small private imaging centre and want to be on the early-access list, get in touch.
-Early-access providers get a direct line to Klaudiusz during build and discounted launch terms once the pack ships.
+If you run an independent sonographer practice, a baby scan service or a private imaging centre and want to take a look before signing up, get in touch using the form below.